 The Nikon Z f feels well-built overall.
 It has a magnesium alloy frame and a weather-sealed exterior.
 The buttons and dials all feel sturdy and offer enough resistance to make adjustments without accidentally overshooting or turning anything.
 The shutter button is threaded, which is a nice touch if you prefer a mechanical cable release.
 The fully articulated screen mechanism also feels solid.
 That said, the battery compartment door feels a bit flimsy, and the inputs on the side of the camera are only covered by rubber flaps, though they are gasketed and seal the inputs pretty well.
 Overall, the materials look and feel nice, though some people may find the shiny finish of the top plate a little cheap-looking.

-Another nice touch is the aperture screen on the top plate that lets you quickly see your current aperture setting, as seen here.
-There's also a dedicated switch to toggle between video, photo, and the camera's dedicated black and white mode, which is a fun touch that makes it easy to quickly go from color to black and white photography.
+Another nice touch is the aperture screen on the top plate that lets you quickly see your current aperture setting.
+There's also a dedicated switch to toggle between video, photo, and the camera's black-and-white mode, which is a fun touch that makes it easy to move quickly from color to black-and-white photography.
 Overall, there are plenty of great ergonomic details here, but the overall experience is lacking.

 The user interface is fantastic.
 It's well-organized and easy to navigate, though some settings, like video assistants, can be hard to find.
 The menu also remembers where you left off, which is a nice touch that makes it easy to jump back in and adjust settings on the fly.
 It also has a quick menu, or 'i' menu, to access commonly used settings, and there are plenty of customization options.
 If you want more info about a menu item or setting, a help function explains what certain settings do.